 A cerebral palsy diagnosis is never straightforward and is specific to the individual.
 The neurological symptoms linked to each case change how a person will function, and the symptoms they have that are linked to the original presenting condition are not always evident, as my circumstances have shown.

-I tend to skim when I read but now having looked through my notes once again, this time reading more thoroughly, in that same consultation with the Specialist, on the mental retardation diagnosis, my father’s opinion was that my inability to learn was simply down to a bad memory, as that is what the Specialist repeated back in his letter to my General Practitioner.
+Having looked through my notes once again, in the same consultation with the specialist on the ‘mental retardation’ diagnosis, my father’s opinion was that my inability to learn was due to a ‘poor memory’ and that is what the specialist repeated back in his letter to my GP.

 What I find difficult to get my head around, is that where my mental and emotional needs should have been met, they weren’t.
 I find that difficult to comprehend.
 My mental and emotional challenges were ignored.
 Where my symptoms were dismissed and I was told there was nothing wrong, it intensified my resolve.

 But not knowing about my diagnoses and symptoms as a child, means that I am now having to learn about and work through these as an adult.
 As I continue to write and uncover more of my symptoms, I will start linking everything together so I have a fuller picture of my disability.

 I am thankful I have my online diary to help me piece my disability and experiences together.